H Color Grade Diamonds

 However, this is not the case.
 Even in a brightly lit room and under magnification, it’s very hard to tell the difference between an H color diamond and a diamond with a color grade that’s in the colorless range.

 To illustrate this point, try for yourself.
-On the left side of the image below is this 1.04 carat, VS2 clarity, H color round brilliant cut diamond from James Allen.
-To its right is this diamond, which is almost equal in size, clarity and cut but with a D color grade:
+On the left side of the image below is this 1.06 carat, VS2 clarity, H color round brilliant cut diamond from James Allen.
+To its right is this diamond from James Allen, which is almost equal in size, clarity and cut but with a D color grade:

 As you can see, even under bright lighting and at 20x magnification, it’s very difficult to see any difference in color between these two diamonds.